 Site inspections are conducted to provide information about a site's status and to visually confirm and document the conditions of the Selected Remedy, the site, and the surrounding area (EPA 2001a).
-On January 26, 2017, EPA conducted a site walk to inspect capping work completed by EPA Removal Program at the Site and identified key inspection measures that should be included in this O&M Plan.
-Appendix B includes the trip report for the site walk.
+On January 26, 2017, EPA conducted a site walk to inspect capping work completed by the EPA Removal Program at the Site and identified key inspection measures that will be included in this O&M Plan.
+The trip report for this site walk is included in Appendix B. In addition, on June 20, 2019, EPA and PADEP conducted a final site walk to assess whether the inspection measures noted during the January 26, 2017 site walk were achieved.
+In March 2020, EPA informed PADEP that the Site was considered Operational and Functional, thereby transferring all future O&M activities to PADEP.

-Site inspection and maintenance includes completion of annual reports and a quarterly inspection checklist.
-A site-specific annual O&M report modified from the Recommended Annual O&M/Remedy Evaluation Checklist designed by the Office of Solid Waste and Emergency Response (OSWER), now known as the Office of Land and Emergency Management (OLEM), is provided as Appendix C and should be completed annually (Note: this annual report has been modified to include activities specific to capping only).
-Appendix D provides an inspection checklist that should be completed by O&M personnel during quarterly site inspections and after significant weather events.
+Site inspection and maintenance includes completion of annual reports and quarterly inspection checklists.
+A site-specific Annual O&M Report modified from the Recommended Annual O&M/Remedy Evaluation Checklist designed by the Office of Solid Waste and Emergency Response (OSWER), now known as the Office of Land and Emergency Management (OLEM), is provided as Appendix C and will be completed annually (Note: this Annual Report has been modified to include activities specific to capping only).
+Appendix D provides an example inspection checklist that will be completed by O&M personnel during quarterly site inspections and after significant weather events.